 While you may not remember the names, Dr. Charlie Miller and Chris Valasek, you may recall what they did in 2015.
 They were the two researchers who exposed the cyber-security holes in the FCA/Chrysler connectivity system that left their vehicles vulnerable to cyber-attacks.

 Miller and Valasek famously conducted a test whereby they hacked into a Jeep’s system and took command of many of the vehicle’s controls – remotely – while it was traveling down a freeway.
-(The full story is definitely worth reading – click here) In further tests, by hacking remotely they could disable or slam on a victim’s brakes, turn the steering wheel or, in some cases, cause unintended acceleration.
+(To see the full story, read Wired’s article on the hackers who remotely stopped a Jeep on the highway) In further tests, by hacking remotely they could disable or slam on a victim’s brakes, turn the steering wheel or, in some cases, cause unintended acceleration.

 As Dr. Miller points out, with the ever-growing race to autonomy, the risk for cyber-attacks on vehicles is a paramount issue.
 Connectivity in vehicles will be essential to their automation, leading to computer systems having far greater control over the vehicle’s function than they already do today.
 Automated vehicles in the future likely will not have a steering wheel or pedals, which in some cases could be used to take back control, leaving occupants entirely at the mercy of the hacker.
 While we are not ready to reach that level of automation with our vehicles yet, preparations must be made.